prithivjp/avsdmux4x1_3v3/README.md

 3. Create a new text document and paste the contents of netlist file from the repositary into the text file.
 4. Save the text document with the extension **.cir** in the same location.
 5. Open the ```ngspice``` applicaion in the bin folder and type the name of the .cir file saved in the previous
    step along with the extension.
-Say for example if the file name is ABC, type ABC.cir in the box.
+Say for example if the file name is Data_Acquisition, type ABC.cir in the box.

    <img src="Step_Images/winrun.PNG" width="600" height="235" >